 Sodium lauryl sulfate (SLS) serves a number of purposes when used to formulate toothpaste –

-- Helps to provide the rich foamy toothbrushing experience that most people have become used to when cleaning their teeth.
+- It helps to provide the rich foamy toothbrushing experience that most people have become used to when cleaning their teeth.

-- Provides the mechanism for bringing active ingredients like fluoride into contact with the teeth for the longest possible time.
+- It provides the mechanism for bringing active ingredients like fluoride into contact with the teeth for the longest possible time.

-- Helps to lift and remove the sticky plaque biofilm from the teeth surface and leave them feeling squeaky clean.
+- It helps to lift and remove the sticky plaque biofilm from the teeth surface and leave them feeling squeaky clean.

-Should you swap your regular toothpaste for SLS free toothpaste?
+Should you swap your toothpaste for SLS-free toothpaste?

 Advantages of using an SLS free toothpaste –

 - SLS is a harsh detergent that will come in contact with your delicate mouth lining twice a day 365 days a year.
 By switching to an SLS free toothpaste, you will reduce your chemical exposure.